Skip to main contentSkip to footer

 4. A burning electrical or rubber smell: Your alternator can overheat, and wires and belts can become worn or disconnected.
 These issues will eventually cause your alternator to fail.

-5. Dashboard warning lights turning on: A check battery light, a warning light for other electrical parts, or flickering random lights are all good indications to have your alternator inspected.
+5. Dashboard warning lights turning on: If the battery warning light or other alternator warning lights appear, or you see flickering random lights, these are are all good indications to have your alternator inspected.

-6. A squealing or whining sound from your engine: Every engine has its particular quirks and sounds, but if your car is “growling” at you after starting up, the alternator belt may be malfunctioning.
+6. A squealing or whining sound from your engine: Every engine has its particular quirks and sounds, but if your car is “growling” at you after starting up, you might be dealing with a failing alternator.

-7. Intermittent malfunctioning with your car’s electronics: If you notice your windows moving slowly up or down, malfunctions with your audio system, or other electronic frustrations, the electrical current from your alternator is likely at fault.
+7. Intermittent malfunctioning with your car’s electronics: If you notice your windows moving slowly up or down, malfunctions with your audio system, or other electronic frustrations, you are probably experiencing alternator problems.
 If you notice an isolated problem with a single electronic, ask your mechanic to check that part and the alternator for signs it is going bad.

 8. Having to jump or recharge your battery unexpectedly: Leaving your headlights or interior lights on can require a battery jump.
-But if you have to jump-start or charge your battery without an apparent cause, consider the component’s age and the alternator’s health as possible causes.
+But if you have to jump-start or charge your battery without an apparent cause, you may have a weak alternator.
+Be sure to consider the component’s age and the alternator’s health as possible causes.

 If you notice any of these warning signs, it’s wise to get the vehicle inspected by your local Meineke technician.
 You will want to have the problem addressed right away.
-Once an alternator begins to fail, you risk your car stopping unexpectedly while driving or causing damage to other electrical components.
+With a failing alternator, you risk your car stopping unexpectedly while driving or causing damage to other electrical components.

 If you do need to replace the alternator, try to spring for a new one—not a remanufactured part.